webdiscus/html-bundler-webpack-plugin/README.md

 > ℹ️ **Note**
 >
 > In the `test` option must be specified all extensions of scripts which should be split.

+> ⚠️ **Warning**
+>
+> DO NOT use the `chunks: 'all'` option globally!
+>
+> The `splitChunks.chunks: 'all'` option splits all types of chunks, but it make no sense, because we need split only scripts.
+> Templates, CSS, images and other assets can't be split.
+>
+> Define `chunks: 'all'` only in a cache group where is specified the `test` option for your scripts.
+>
+> ‼️ The `splitChunks.chunks` option will be automatically removed, because some assets can't be resolved or output files may be corrupted!

 See details by [splitChunks.cacheGroups](https://webpack.js.org/plugins/split-chunks-plugin/#splitchunkscachegroups).